runshengdu/aa_lcr_exp/README.md

 **Prompt Template:**

 We load the relevant documents for each question into context in the same prompt as the question text.
+Pre-extracted document text can be found in AA-LCR_extracted-text.zip.

 ```python
 documents_text = "\n\n".join(f"BEGIN DOCUMENT {i + 1}:\n{doc}\nEND DOCUMENT {i + 1}" for i, doc in enumerate(docs))